Best Black Friday 2019 deals on e-bikes, electric scooters and rideable tech

-Forget kids on their Razor scooters.
+Razor scooters are yesterday's news.
 The latest in personal transport is battery-powered e-bikes, electric scooters and other rideable tech.
 We've tested many different versions (and almost got killed in the process) -- here are the current Black Friday and holiday season deals to ride for less.

 We got to test ride this over the summer and really liked it.
 Not only is the Radrunner on sale but you can find most of the Rad Power Bikes on sale for $200 off and for returning customers 25% off on all accessories.
 The sale is good while supplies last, both online and at its Seattle-based stores.
 Read more about the Rad Power Bikes Radrunner.